YuriODev/python-yuriodev-01-simple-data-types/examples/README.md

 | 1   | 184 | 481 |
 | 2   | 123 | 321 |
 | 3   | 567 | 765 |

+**Notes:** All the examples above are solved using Python.
+You can find the solutions in the [examples](./examples) folder.
+Covered with explanations and comments, these examples will help you understand the practical implementation of the concepts covered in this module.
+Python tests are also included to verify the correctness of the solutions.